-In 2017, the median annual wage for kindergarten teachers was $57,160 and $54,230 for elementary school teachers.
-Positions at this level have an average projected growth of 7 percent.
+In 2019, the median annual wage for kindergarten teachers was $56,850 and $59,670 for elementary school teachers.
+Positions at this level have an average projected growth of 4%.
 As a kindergarten or elementary school teacher, you will prepare children by teaching them the basics of math and reading.
 You will assist students with social, communication and study skills, and in some schools, you may teach art, music or physical education.
 Other responsibilities you might have include the following:

-- Creating lesson plans to teach students a variety of subjects including math, reading, science and social studies
+- Create lesson plans to teach students a variety of subjects including math, reading, science and social studies.

-- Assessing students and evaluating their strengths and weaknesses
+- Assess students and evaluate their strengths and weaknesses.

-- Grading students, monitoring progress and communicating with parents about progress and challenges
+- Grade students, monitor progress and communicate with parents about progress and challenges.

-- Working with students individually to help them overcome challenges
+- Work with students individually to help them overcome challenges.

-- Preparing students for standardized testing required by states
+- Prepare students for standardized testing required by states.

-- Developing and enforcing class guidelines to teach children correct behavior
+- Develop and enforce class guidelines to teach children correct behavior.

-- Supervising children during lunch, recess and special programs outside the classroom
+- Supervise children during lunch, recess and special programs outside the classroom.